 Author: Parus Qureshi

-If you enjoyed reading about Spiritual awakening is knocking on your soul’s door and you need to answer, remember this is just one of many ways to ‘bend’ reality, tap into powers beyond your conscious existence… and connect with your infinite self.
+If you enjoyed reading about Turning over a new leaf with Internal Prosperity is possible, but you must do this one thing. , remember this is just one of many ways to ‘bend’ reality, tap into powers beyond your conscious existence… and connect with your infinite self.